nautobot/nautobot/nautobot/docs/index.md

 # What is Nautobot?

 Nautobot is an open source Network Source of Truth and Network Automation Platform.
-Nautobot was initially developed as a fork of NetBox (v2.10.4), which was originally created by Jeremy Stretch at Digital Ocean and by the NetBox open source community.
+Nautobot was initially developed as a fork of NetBox (v2.10.4), which was originally created by Jeremy Stretch at DigitalOcean and by the NetBox open source community.

 ## Key Use Cases